johnwargo/tessel_weather_station/readme.md

 ![Tessel Weather Station Web Application](http://johnwargo.com/files/tessel_weather_station_dashboard-640.png)

+Depending on how you have the application configured, you should see the temperature measurements, a graphical gauge for temperature and humidity plus the forecast from Weather Underground (not shown).

 You can also check that the data has been uploaded to Weather Underground using the station URL Weather Underground provides.

 Deployment